-Apart from that, people also speak very quickly, which can create problems for the software when it is transcribing the data from voice to written speech.
+Apart from that, people also speak very quickly, which can create problems for the speech transcription software when it is transcribing the data from voice to written speech.
 Furthermore, many doctors as well as their support staff do not take into consideration the fact that there is usually a lot of background noise in just about all hospital environments.
 While people working in such noisy places have acclimatized themselves to the overall ambient noise levels, and can easily write down their thoughts, the same does not hold true for voice recognition software.
 It can easily make a mistake and capture background voices, along with the speech that is actually being transcribed.

 The crucial importance of double checking data